kekae304/kekae304/README.md

 - 🌱 I’m currently learning about Embedded Systems, AI, and Machine Learning.
 - ⚡ Fun fact: I like to play basketball and read in my spare time.
 - 💬 Ask me about my projects or click [here](https://erionkeka.com) to learn more!
+- 📫 You can reach me here -> Tostis@mcmaster.ca
+- 🚀 Send me a connection request on LinkedIn by clicking [here](https://www.linkedin.com/in/erionkeka/)!

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------